molily/molily.de/_posts/2020-11-21-testing-angular.md

 Forms are the powerhouses of large web applications.
 Especially enterprise applications revolve around entering and editing data via forms.
 Therefore, implementing complex forms is a vital feature of the Angular framework.

 We have already learned how to [fill out form fields](#filling-out-forms) when testing the Counter Component.
-In doing so, we developed the `setFieldValue` spec helper for setting the value of a an `input` field.
+In doing so, we developed the `setFieldValue` testing helper for setting the value of a an `input` field.

 The forms we have dealt with served the purpose of entering one value.
 We have tested them by filling out the field and clicking on the submit button.